This 32-minute podcast was released April 30, 2021.

 “The institute, as a new entity, really has an amazing opportunity to model for the economics profession what an inclusive, scholarly environment looks like,” says Abigail Wozniak, director of the Opportunity & Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis.
 She talks with Mary Suiter, assistant vice president and economic education officer at the St. Louis Fed, about her career and how the #MeToo movement helped her recognize a lack of progress in the profession.

 Mary Suiter: Hello.
 I'm Mary Suiter, and you're listening to the Women in Economics Podcast Series from the Federal Reserve Bank of St. Louis.
 Today, I'm speaking with Abigail Wozniak, the Director of the Opportunity & Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis.
-Hi, Abby.
+Hi, Abbie.
 Thank you for joining me today.

 Abigail Wozniak: Hi, Mary.
 Thanks for inviting me.